Sample Complexity of Offline Reinforcement Learning with Deep ReLU Networks: Introduction

-On the theoretical side, predominant sample efficiency results in offline RL focus on tabular environments with small finite state spaces \citep{DBLP:conf/aistats/YinW20,DBLP:conf/aistats/YinBW21,yin2021characterizing}, but as these methods scale with the number of states, they are infeasible for infinitely large state space settings.
-While this tabular setting has been extended to large state spaces via {linear} environments \citep{DBLP:journals/corr/abs-2002-09516}, the linearity assumption often does not hold for many RL problems in practice.
-More relevant theoretical progress has been achieved for more complex environments with general and deep neural network function approximations, but these results are either inadequate or relatively disconnected from practical settings \citep{DBLP:journals/jmlr/MunosS08,DBLP:journals/corr/abs-1901-00137,DBLP:conf/icml/0002VY19}.
-In particular, their finite-sample results either (i) depend on a so-called inherent Bellman error \citep{DBLP:journals/jmlr/MunosS08,DBLP:conf/icml/0002VY19}, which could be arbitrarily large or uncontrollable in practice, (ii) avoid the data-dependent structure in their algorithms at the cost of losing sample efficiency \citep{DBLP:journals/corr/abs-1901-00137} or improperly ignore it in their analysis \citep{DBLP:conf/icml/0002VY19}, or (iii) rely on relatively strong dynamics assumption \citep{DBLP:journals/corr/abs-1901-00137}.
+Prior sample-efficient results in offline RL mostly focus on tabular environments with small finite state spaces \citep{DBLP:conf/aistats/YinW20,DBLP:conf/aistats/YinBW21,yin2021characterizing}, but as these methods scale with the number of states, they are infeasible for the settings with infinitely large state spaces.
+While this tabular setting has been extended to large state spaces via {linear} environments \citep{DBLP:journals/corr/abs-2002-09516,jin2020pessimism,Xiong2022NearlyMO,yinnear,nguyen2022instance}, the linearity assumption often does not hold for many RL problems in practice.
+Theoretical guarantees for offline RL with general and deep neural network function approximations have also been derived, but these results are either inadequate or relatively disconnected from the regularity structure of the underlying MDP.
+In particular, while the finite-sample results for offline RL with general function approximation \citep{DBLP:journals/jmlr/MunosS08,DBLP:conf/icml/0002VY19} depend on an inherent Bellman error which could be uncontrollable in practice, the other analysis in the neural network function approximation in \cite{DBLP:journals/corr/abs-1901-00137} relies on a data splitting technique to deal with the correlated structures arisen in value regression for offline RL and use a relatively strong dynamic assumption.
+Recent works have studied offline RL with function approximations in Reproducing Hilbert kernel spaces (RHKS) \citep{jin2020pessimism} and Neural Tangent Kernels (NTK) \citep{nguyen2021offline}.
+However, these function classes also have (approximately) linear structures (in terms of the underlying features) which make their analysis similar to the linear case.
+Moreover, the smoothness assumption imposed by the RKHS is often strong for several practical cases while the NTK analysis requires a extremely wide neural net (the network width scales with $n^{10}$ for the NTK case in \cite{nguyen2021offline} versus only $n^{2/5}$ (Proposition \ref{prop: simplied version of the main theorem}) in the current work).
+Recent works \citep{xie2021bellman,zhan2022offline,Chen2022OfflineRL,uehara2021pessimistic} have considered offline RL with general function approximation with weaker data coverage assumption.
+However, they assumed the function class is finite and did not consider the (Besov) regularity of the underlying MDP.
+Thus, to our knowledge, no prior work has dedicated to study a comprehensive and adequate analysis of the statistical efficiency for offline RL with neural network function approximation {in Besov spaces}.
+Thus, it is natural to ask: